swr06/VoxelPathTracing/README.md

 </div>
 </br>

-An ***EXPERIMENTAL*** and WIP Voxel Path Tracing Engine which has an emphasis on performance and graphics.
+An ***EXPERIMENTAL*** and **unfinished** Voxel Path Tracing *Engine* which has an emphasis on performance and graphics.
 This engine was mostly made as an experiment and a tool to help me learn more about light transport, physically based rendering, volumetrics and intersection algorithms.
-This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required).
+This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (**specifically, OpenGL 4.5+ and GLSL version 430+**).

 </div>